nickhaynes/GwG-Udacity-FEWD-Nanodegree/Project-Memory Game/README.md

 ## Memory Game (Area 2 Final Project, Udacity Front-End Nanodegree Program)

 ### What Will I Build?
-The Memory Game Project is all about demonstrating your mastery of HTML, CSS, and JavaScript.
-You’ll build a complete browser-based card matching game (also known as Concentration).
+The Memory Game Project is all about demonstrating my mastery of HTML, CSS, and JavaScript.
+I’ll build a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!

 ### How the Game Works